jorgemdnt/jorgemdnt.github.io/README.md

 # Hi, I'm Jorge :wave:

-I'm a fullstack software engineer with a focus on backend, software architecture and best practices.
-A fan of the generalist approach, I'm curious about any tech that can be used to solve real problems.
+I'm an experienced full-stack engineer with a focus on backend and strong leadership skills.
+Adept in multiple programming languages and frameworks.
+Proven track record of delivering high-quality solutions and improving processes.
+Committed to ongoing education and mentorship.

+Today I work mainly with Ruby, Rails, Typescript and React on [Catawiki](https://www.catawiki.com/en/).

-### Links
+## Links

 * linkedin [/in/jorge-modesto-neto](https://www.linkedin.com/in/jorge-modesto-neto/)
 * github [@jorgemdnt](https://github.com/jorgemdnt)